timveil/hive-jdbc-uber-jar/README.md

 }
 ```

-This updated code is inserted into the final jar and replaces the copy of `org.apache.hadoop.util.VersionInfo` found in `hadoop-common.jar`.
+This updated code is inserted into the final "uber" jar and replaces the copy of `org.apache.hadoop.util.VersionInfo` originally found in `hadoop-common.jar`.

 # Non-kerberized Setup